jvitku/environments/gridworld/README.md

 After launching the node:

-* the algorithm is setup (if no configuration parameters found, the default ones are loaded)
+* the algorithm is setup (if no commandline configuration parameters found, the default ones are loaded)
 * then the node waits for received action
 * if the action is received, the world rules are applied and the resulting state together with reinforcement is sent back (published)

 ## Changelog

+* support for lists of integers passed as commandline parameters added (define all the world properties from commandline)

+* the GridWorld completely reworked, changes are:

+	* tales made as classes (tale has name, kind..)
+	* rewards can have arbitrary float value (punishments supported)
+	* rewards support multiple reward types
+	* world can have arbitrary no. of rewards and reward types
+	* world is configurable on the startup

 * added dependency on the `statesactions` project